Huster-Hq/DADA/README.md

 ### - Testing
 Before running the tests, ensure an object detection model is ready.
 For this project, we utilize the YOLOv5l architecture.
-Pre-trained weights, optimized on the Kvasir dataset, can be downloaded from the following link: （这里放置目标检测预训练权重链接）,Place the weights in the `Detection_model` folder and set the `"state"` parameter of `modelConfig` in `Main.py` to `"eval"`.
+Pre-trained weights, optimized on the Kvasir dataset, can be downloaded from the [link](),Place the weights in the `Detection_model` folder and set the `"state"` parameter of `modelConfig` in `Main.py` to `"eval"`.

 ```bash
 python Main.py